jdb/jdb.github.com/counter.rst

 Traceback (most recent call last):
 UnboundLocalError: local variable 'start' referenced before assignment

+The error message is actually misleading, the start variable is assigned and can be read.
+This variable can't be written in this scope because integers are passed by value and not by reference, I assume.

-This variable can't be written in this scope, have a look at four correct implementations below.
+Let's have a look at four correct implementations below.

 the object oriented way
 -----------------------